February 28, 2013

 Share with friends and family

-I have eaten and prepared various types of gravy using Green Peas,but this is an entirely different recipe that was told to me by my mother in law .
-An all time favorite in our home.Its simple to prepare and tastes really very nice.
+I have eaten and prepared various types of gravy using Green Peas,but this is an entirely different recipe that was roughly told to me by my hubby .
+He loves to have this Peas Masala or pattani masala as we call in Tamil with his favorite Tomato rice a.k.a Thakali Saadham.

 Preparation Time : 10 mins